 How to navigate an awakening state with bipolar disorder?

 This is no simple task even with all of the above.
 The best way to navigate a spiritual awakening is to find a guru (teacher) and follow their guidance along with Svadhyaya.
 Sometimes we have the opportunity to work with a guru in person, however, sometimes they are someone we know of.
-We can read their books, listen to their podcasts, practice their meditations or watch their videos.
+We can read their books, listen to their podcasts, practice their meditations, watch their videos and then apply this knowledge to our every day lives.

 If you are interested in more guidance, I'd be happy to help you sort through your experiences.